-Section Provision of Accord Latest Statement of Government Opinion of PCJSS (D) REH ABILITATION, GENERAL AMNEST Y AND OTHER MATTERS: D.3.
+Section Provision of Accord Latest Statement of Government Opinion of PCJSS (D) REH HABILITATION, GENERAL AMNESTY AND OTHER MATTERS: D.3.
 In order to ensure the land-ownership of tribal families having no land or lands below 2 (two) acres, the Government shall, subject to availability of land in the locality, ensure settling 2 (two) acres of land per family.
 In the event of non-availability of required land, grove-lands shall be tapped.
 The implementation process is on-going.
-Due to the prevalent situation in the three hill districts, the land settlement program has remained postponed since 23/10/2001, with exception to special cases, as per the office order- pcbm(p-1)-pazilla/bibidha/85/2000-28 0, dated 23/10/2001 in the three hill districts.
+Due to the prevalent situation in the three hill districts, the land settlement program has remained postponed since 23/10/2001, with exception to special cases, as per the office order-pcbm(p-1)-pazilla/bibidha/85/2000-28 0, dated 23/10/2001 in the three hill districts.
 In this regard, the land settlement will be possible when the work of the Land Commission begins.
 Unimplemented.
 D.4.
 A Commission (Land Commission) shall be constituted under the leadership of a retired Justice for settlement of disputes regarding lands and premises.
 This Commission shall, in addition to early disposal of land disputes of the rehabilitated refugees, have full authority to annul the rights of ownership of those hills and lands which have been illegally settled and in respect of which illegal dispossession has taken place.
 No appeal shall be maintainable against the judgment of this Commission and the decision of this Commission shall be deemed to be final.
 This provision shall be applicable in case of Fringe-lands.
 Partially mplemented.
 Recently, as the tenure of the 5th Land Commission Chairman, Justice Anower UI Haque, retired Justice of Appellate Division of Supreme Court expires, he was again appointed as the 6th Land Commission Chairman for 3 years on 11/12/2017.
 Aiming at resolution of the land disputes, altogether 3 meetings were held under the 5th Land Commission.
 The 5th Meeting of the 6th Land Commission was held in Rangamati Hill district on 22/09/2019.
 Unimplemented.
 The Land Commission has been being constituted since 1999 as per Section 5 of the Accord.
 The CHT Land Dispute Resolution Commission Act, 2001 was enacted in 2001.
 In the Act, several sections contravening to the Accord have been incorporated.
 The contradictory sections of the CHT Land Dispute Resolution Commission Act 2001 had been amended through passing the CHT Land Dispute Resolution Commission (Amendment) Act 2016 in the parliament of 6 October 2016.
 After amendment of the law, having the draft Rules of the Land Commission formulated, the CHT Regional Council submitted the draft to the Ministry of Lands on 1 January 2017 for approval.
 But the government has not yet finalized the Rules.
 As a result, the work for resolution of land dispute has not yet been started to this day.
+Due to the strike of Parbatya Chattagram Nagorik Parishad, a communal organization of the settlers under the support of the administration, the meeting of the Land Commission called on 7 September 2022 in Rangamati has been cancelled.